GabeStah/gremlin-chaos-monkey/src/notes/index.md

 ### Gremlin Links

-- **(TODO)**: Find out where Gremlin service mention links should point to and update accordingly.
+Gremlin-specific links may need to be updated, depending on what "landing" page users should be redirected to.

-    - For example, where should references to signup for/acquire a Gremlin account point to?
+For example, where should references to signup for/acquire a Gremlin account point to?
 At present, they use the `#gremlin-account-signup` navigation link key, which resolves to [this URL][#gremlin-account-signup].

+See all `#gremlin-` prefixed URLs in `src/_includes/nav-internal.md`.

 ### External Links